aliyun/fc-python-sdk/README.rst

 .. code-block:: python

     client.invokeFunction(serviceName, funcName, 'event', {
       'x-fc-invocation-type': 'Async'
     })

-2, The reponse returned by the user is the following object, where data represents the "reponse" corresponding to fc.
+2, The all http response returned by the user is the following object, where data represents the "response" corresponding to fc.

 .. code-block:: python

-    class InvokeFunctionResponse(object):
+    class FcHttpResponse(object):
         def __init__(self, headers, data):
             self._headers = headers
             self._data = data